OD-Stega: LLM-Based Relatively Secure Steganography via Optimized Distributions

 \subsection{GPT Evaluation}

-We use the GPT-4 model to evaluate whether our stego-text appears natural and can avoid detection by the human eavesdropper Eve.
-We instructed GPT to mimic a human evaluator to assess the text and determine if it was likely written by a human, responding with either ``yes'' or ``no''.
-In this experiment, we examined hundreds of generated stego-texts with GPT-4 under various parameters outlined in Section \ref{sec:expirementKL}, with the results displayed in Figure \ref{fig:GPT4-eval-OD} (that for OD-Discop in Appendix \ref{sec:GPT_eval_results}), where the score indicates the percentage of texts rated as non-stego texts.
+We also use GPT-4 without fine-tuning to assess whether our stego-text appears natural and can escape detection by an untrained human-like evaluator.
+We instructed GPT to mimic a human evaluator to assess the text and determine if it was likely written by a human.
+In this experiment, we examined hundreds of generated stego-texts with GPT-4 under various parameters outlined in Section \ref{sec:expirementKL}.
+The OD-Stega result is shown in Figure \ref{fig:GPT4-eval-OD} (that for OD-Discop in Appendix \ref{sec:GPT_eval_results}), where the score indicates the percentage of texts rated as non-stego texts.
 The behavior is consistent with that in steganalysis: As the probability distribution gradually deviates further, more secret bits can be embedded at the expense of a gradually increased likelihood of attracting the evaluator's attention.

-Since a higher GPT score indicates a better result, the upper right direction means better performance in this point cloud plot.
-We first observe that the KL divergence is a relatively accurate measure of human perception.
-The red data points represent the truncation-based method, which again under-performs.
-At a GPT evaluation score of approximately 0.77, OD-Stega can attain an embedding rate 1.4 times higher; at around 0.85, OD-Stega even achieves 1.5 times the number of embedded bits than the truncation-based approach.
-We observe that a cutoff value between 0.01 and 0.3 appears to be suitable for OD-Stega.

-Interestingly, at the extreme high GPT score regime, OD-Stega with a small truncation can achieve above 0.9, which the approach with essentially unadjusted LLM distributions (extremely small truncation values and no optimization of the distribution) cannot achieve.
-In other words, at the extreme regime, the OD-Stega approach can achieve more natural stego-texts than those directly generated from the LLAMA model, viewed from the point of a GPT surrogate.